Weed plant nutrition: Is there really a difference between growth and bloom nutrition?

 All the substances you add to the soil contribute to the final pH value of the moisture in the soil.
 Whether you are growing in soil, coconut fiber or rock wool.
 Some fertilizers are simply more acidic than others.
 But it is important that the balance is maintained.
 That is why the NPK and the quantity of macro- and micro-nutrients are not the only reason to choose a weed fertilizer.
 The corresponding pH value is also decisive for the health of your weed plants.
 All substances that weed can and must absorb have a certain pH range in which they can do so optimally.
 That range is different for each medium.
 Read this article if you want to know more about the right pH value for growing weed.

 Don't feel like learning today?
-Then choose for example the pH-Perfect formula by Advanced Nutrients and grow in soil.
+Then choose for example the and grow in soil.
 The soil provides a natural buffer and this basic nutrition ensures that your pH stays optimal.